marco66colombo/physical-cartpole/README-demo-hls4ml-25.md

      ```

 2. **Launch the GUI**:

+   - Open a terminal inside your VNCViewer session.
    - Execute the commands below to start the Cartpole Simulator GUI:
      ```bash
      chmod +x ./step3.sh